roelofsaj/PHASE/README.md

 ### Contact Details ###

 This program was primarily developed by Abbey Roelofs, University of Michigan LSA Technology Services.
-Email lsait-ars@umich.edu for future assistance with this program.
+Email LSATechnologyServices@umich.edu for future assistance with this program.